Trontor/ALDS/avl-tree-rotation.md

 If we look at the case of a single rotation, we can see the balance signs match.
 That is, for a right heavy tree **(+2, +1)** and a left heavy tree **(-2, -1)**.

 When we need a double rotation, the balance factor signs do not match!
-For the last example, we can see the balance factor pair is **(+2, -1)**.
+We will see in the next example, that the balance factor pair is **(+2, -1)**.

 However, once we rotate the subtree, the signs start to match **(+2, +1)**!
 Then, we can perform a final complete tree rotation.